 - How can you improve as a company to win back the lost account?

 As you plan a course of action for winning back the customer, you need to identify the key players, buying influences and the valid business reason for each.
-As you develop your sales strategy, this helps you tailor messaging to the different stakeholders to show how your solution solves their challenges.
+This helps you tailor messaging to the different stakeholders, developing a sales strategy that shows how your solution solves their challenges.
 Don’t forget that individuals make decisions, not organizations, so it’s important to maintain relationships with key players.

 - Make Sure Your Value Proposition Is Mutually Beneficial